Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 Are there programs for health professionals that have an alcohol or other substance abuse problems?

-Oregon physicians may wish to consider contacting the Board of Medical Examiners’ Health Professionals Program (HPP) if they have a problem with alcohol.
-The mission of the HPP is to protect public health through maintenance of the health of licensees of the Oregon Board of Medical Examiners.
-HPP services include confidential consultation, intervention, assessment, referral, recovery monitoring, and relapse management.
-HPP will facilitate the intervention for individuals identified with possible substance use disorder, conduct an initial assessment and refer for a multi-disciplinary evaluation and/or treatment as recommended.
+Physicians may wish to consider contacting the Board of Medical Examiners’ Health Professionals' Services Program (HPSP) if they have a problem with alcohol.
+The mission of the HPSP is to protect public health through maintenance of the health of licensees of the Oregon Board of Medical Examiners.
+HPSP services include confidential consultation, intervention, assessment, referral, recovery monitoring, and relapse management.
+HPSP will facilitate the intervention for individuals identified with possible substance use disorder, conduct an initial assessment and refer for a multi-disciplinary evaluation and/or treatment as recommended.

-Once a licensee diagnosed with a substance abuse disorder has completed a primary phase of treatment, an HPP agreement for continuing care monitoring is implemented.
+Once a licensee diagnosed with a substance abuse disorder has completed a primary phase of treatment, an HPSP agreement for continuing care monitoring is implemented.
 Standard monitoring lasts a minimum of five years and includes an individualized plan of therapeutic recovery activities as well as random urine toxicology screening.
 Evidence of recovery is obtained through behavioral observations, evidence of healthy choices, and active participation in recovery activities.
 Participants will be drug tested.
-Learn more about the HPP here

 Oregon dentists may wish to consider contacting the Board of Dentistry Confidential Diversion Monitoring Program.

-Oregon nurses may wish to contact the Oregon Nurse Monitoring Program if they have a problem with chemical dependency.
+Oregon nurses may wish to contact the HPSP if they have a problem with chemical dependency.

 What will a DUII do to my ability to enter Canada?